You want smart political talk without the meltdowns?

 We talk about demographics all the time.

-Okay, what if somebody says this type of thing against any other quote identity group?
+Okay, what if somebody says this type of thing against any other, quote, identity group?

 Fill in the blank.

-If they make racist comments, uh misogynistic comments, homophobic comments, comments against LBGTQ or comments against uh transgenderism or comments against uh uh uh Islam or deemed Islamophobic what happens in those schools?
+If they make racist comments, misogynistic comments, homophobic comments, comments against LBGTQ or comments against transgenderism or comments against Islam or deemed Islamophobic.

 They get kicked out.

-If you're a conservative your voice you know you're wasting your time in most cases if you try to speak out if you're a prominent conservative I just I just gave up on that notion, that idea many, many years ago and when I was having Alan Dershwitz debating Cornell West about this very issue, I wanted to bring that debate to Harvard and have it apparently is not interested in that kind of debate.
+And when I was having Alan Dershowitz debating Cornell West about this very issue, I wanted to bring that debate to Harvard and Harvard apparently is not interested in that kind of debate.

-And by the way, even if they said yes, I don't think we'd be able to pull it off I think enough people would protest.
+And by the way, even if they said yes, I don't think we'd be able to pull it off because I think enough people would protest.

-It is just it's this is repulsive.
+It is just this is repulsive.

 Unreal.

-Alright quick break right back to our phones eight hundred nine four one Sean is our number if you want to be a part of the program.
+800-941-Sean is our number if you want to be a part of the program.

 Let's get back to our busy phones.

-Uh let's say hi to David in Seattle.
+Let's say hi to David in Seattle.

-David hi, how are you?
+David, hi, how are you?

-I'm good, what's going on?
+I'm good, Sean.

-I love you your show, thank you for everything you do.
+Thank you for everything you do.

-I wanted to know why didn't ask the dictator question.
+I didn't ask the dictator question.

 Let me play it for you.